-Therefore the bulk-to-boundary map $L: \EC \to \EE$ only determine the left center of $B$.
+Therefore, the bulk-to-boundary map $L: \EC \to \EE$ only determine the left center of $B$.
 Since there is no additional physically detectable data available to us.
 We can conclude that the algebra $B$ is not entirely physical.
 Only its left center, which is nothing but $A$ in this case, is physically detectable.
 Actually, in this case, the left center $C_l(B)$ coincides with the so-called full center of $B$ (\cite{unique}\cite{morita}).
-It is defined by $C_l(F^\vee(B))$, where $F: Z(\EC_{B|B}) \to \EC_{B|B}$ is the forgetful functor, as an object in $Z(\EC_{B|B}) \simeq \EC\boxtimes \vect = \EC$.
-The notion of full center is equivalent to the Morita equivalent class of $B$ (see Def.\,\ref{def:morita-alg}) \cite[Thm.\,3.24]{morita}.
+It is defined by $C_l(F^\vee(B))$, where $F: Z((\EC_A)_{B|B}) \to (\EC_A)_{B|B}$ is the forgetful functor, as an object in $Z((\EC_A)_{B|B}) \simeq \EC\boxtimes \vect = \EC$.
+The notion of a full center uniquely determines the Morita equivalent class of $B$ (see Def.\,\ref{def:morita-alg}) \cite[Thm.\,3.24]{morita}.
 Therefore, only the Morita class of $B$ is physical.
-Indeed, by definition, two separable algebras $B_1$ and $B_2$ are Morita equivalent if $\EC_{B_1} \simeq \EC_{B_2}$, which further implies $\EC_{B_1|B_1} \simeq \EC_{B_2|B_2}$.
+Indeed, by definition, two 1d-condensable algebras $B_1$ and $B_2$ in the boundary fusion category $\EE$ are Morita equivalent if $\EE_{B_1} \simeq \EE_{B_2}$, which further implies $\EE_{B_1|B_1} \simeq \EE_{B_2|B_2}$.
 We won't be able to distinguish them by macroscopic physics.